Vanessalb/Rebu/README.md

 ## _How it Works_

 #### _Log-in Screen_
-Users can sign-up for an account or sign in using a Facebook or Gmail account.
-Information needed creating an account include standard information that utilizes a background check.
+Users can sign-up for an account.
+Information needed creating an account include standard background check information to ensure qualifications of ownership.
 In addition, preferences of co-sharing a vehicle combine term-lease, location, cost, interest of vehicle and user activity.
 #### _Home Page_
 Users will have an overview of:
-* **My calendar**
-insert stuff
-* **Summon your Rebu**
-insert stuff
+

-* **My Co-Shares**
+* **Finding RebU**

+Find and locate where Rebu is based on geological location.

 * **Finding New Co-Share**

+Lists potential RebUs and allows selection.
+Ability to chat when selected.
+Commit to Co-Share.